Viveksaik22/EtechCycle-NTHS-Hackathon/README.md

 # EtechCycle NTHS Hackathon
-Here’s your updated README with the project name changed to:

 # ♻️ EtechCycle – AI-Powered E-Waste Detection System

 EtechCycle is an AI-driven computer vision project built using YOLOv8 to detect and classify electronic waste in real-time.
 The system uses a custom-trained deep learning model to identify e-waste objects through a webcam feed, helping promote proper recycling and sustainable waste management.